Bhavyajalap/Bhavyajalap/README.md

 Hi there 👋

-A crazy web developer
+A AI/ML developer

 🔭 I’m currently studying at RASHTRIYA RAKSHA UNIVERSITY, GANDHINAGAR

-🌱 I’m currently learning FULL STACK WEB DEVELOPMENT (MERN)
+🌱 I’m currently learning Machine Learning

-👯 I’m looking to collaborate on WEB DEVELOPMENT PROJECTS
+👯 I’m looking to collaborate on AI/ML PROJECTS

-💬 Ask me about C,C++, HTML, JS, REACT.JS
+💬 Ask me about C,C++,Python

 📫 How to reach me: bjalap3747@gmail.com